durrantX/phase1-project/ReadMe.md

-# The Human cost fatalities and injuries through the years
+# The human cost: fatalities and injuries through the years

 Findings - Human Cost for Year
 In terms of assessing the human cost for each year, the number of fatalities peaked in 2010 followed by a decline as the number of uninjured individuals increased peaking in 2011.